DODGEBALL VOCABULARY: Check out this concise list of terminologies of dodgeball.

 Corner players attack when it is beneficial and they are defensive or a sacrificial buffer.

 How big is a dodgeball court is one of the most asked questions about the game.
-The court gets divided into two areas and each area measures 30 feet by 30 feet (9.1 x 9.1 meters).
+The court gets divided into two areas and each area measures 30 feet by 30 feet (9.1 x 9.1 metres).

 A dead ball is a dodgeball phrase referring to one that either hits a dead player, hits another dodgeball, or hits any surface of the court.